 World Bird Sanctuary operates under the leadership team of three senior directors, Dawn Griffard, Roger Holloway and Jeff Meshach, along with a dedicated staff, volunteers, interns and an active Board of Directors.
 The leadership team directs daily operations of the sanctuary, but is responsible to the Board of Directors in all matters, ensuring that WBS is above reproach in this field.
 The sanctuary employs a full time staff of 19 and hires approximately 16 part time employees each year.

 World Bird Sanctuary is one of North America’s largest facilities for the conservation of birds.
 World Bird Sanctuary is on the leading edge of public awareness regarding the plight of bird species worldwide.

 Our Mission and Vision

-World Bird Sanctuary’s mission it to preserve the earth’s biological diversity and to secure the future of threatened bird species in their natural environments.
+The World Bird Sanctuary’s mission it to preserve the earth’s biological diversity and to secure the future of threatened bird species in their natural environments.
 We work to fulfill our mission through education, propagation, field studies and rehabilitation.
 Our vision is to create a world where diverse bird species are secure and thriving in a variety of stable ecological communities.